ruudeveraerts/notestransposer/README.md

-Some time ago I was working with Lilypond, this great program for writing musical notes (also providing output in MIDI-format).
-But mostly known for transforming notes in ascii-style into pretty PDF sheets of music.
-A great tool for writing professional sheet music, or, learning to read notes / sightreading/ prima vista reading.
+Some time ago I was working with Lilypond, this great program for writing musical notes (also providing output in MIDI-format, but mostly known for transforming notes in ascii-style into pretty PDF sheets of music).
+A great tool for writing professional sheet music, or, learning to read notes / sightreading/ prima vista reading, as was my intention at the time.
 Lilypond is a tool that plays the music you entered in ascii-style, or more correctly, creates the MIDI-file you can play to hear what you have written.
 A great way to teach yourself.

-I learned that this program has to possibility to transpose notes.
+I learned that this program has the possibility to transpose notes.
 A song in C can be played in E, just tell Lilypond to do so.
 But I found out, sometimes, according to